JWGarel/Public/README.md

 - **Check-Domain.ps1**: Checks if the PC is joined to a domain.
 - **Check-Integrity.bat / Check-Integrity.ps1**: Runs DISM and SFC for system integrity checks and cleanup.
 - **IPConfigRE.bat**: Resets network settings (DHCP, DNS, ARP, Winsock).
+- **Push-RegKey.ps1**: Call to push a registry key
+- **Remove-Profiles.ps1**: Call to backup and remove local AD profile folders, accepts a few switches.
 - **Restart-Polite.ps1**: Restarts the computer with user notification and delay.
 - **Set-TimeServer.ps1**: Changes and resyncs the system time server.
+- **WiFi-Amnesia.ps1**: Forget all WiFi networks.

 ## Logging